SidetrekAI/sidetrek/README.md

 ### What is Sidetrek?

-Sidetrek is the fastest way to build a modern data stack.
+Sidetrek is the fastest way to build an OSS modern data stack.
 It's an open-source CLI that helps you create a data project from scratch.

 With Sidetrek, you can set up an end-to-end data pipeline locally in minutes.